lesleyrs/Client3/README.md

 TODO: possibly target wasm directly with clang instead of emscripten, but then we don't have a libc at all

 ### Nintendo consoles (devkitPro)
 These are unfinished and need testing on real hardware so expect some issues.

-It will currently auto-login and RSA is disabled for development.
+TODO: 3ds/wiiu/switch currently logs in automatically due to input issues in emulators?
+TODO: RSA is disabled because tiny-bignum is slow (try mbedtls devkitpro package?)

 Install [devkitpro](#tools) with (wii/3ds/wiiu/switch)-dev package and run `make -f (wii/3ds/wiiu/switch).mk -j$(nproc)`.